White-Devil2839/Clubs_and_Socities_Hub/Readme.md

 ## � Default Admin Credentials

-For development and testing purposes, you can use these credentials:
+For development and testing purposes, you can use these credentials(If using hosted db):

 **Email**: `Vipax@gmail.com`
 **Password**: `Vipax@Team`